OrangeLightning219/jai-format/README.md

 Options should be formatted like this: `option_name option_value`.
 You can use `#` to comment out lines in the config.
 See the `.jai-format` file in this repo for an exaxmple configuration.

 ## Runing the tests
 There are some automated tests that check the correctness of the formatted output.
-To run them just run `jai first.jai - tests`.
+To run them just run `jai first.jai - test`.

 ## Limitations
 - The biggest limitation right now is that the formatter assumes there are no syntax errors in your code.
 If you try formatting a file that has syntax errors it may or may not work properly.
 This is not a big issue if you're using the formatter directly in an editor because even if something goes wrong you can easily undo the changes.
 But when using the formatter as a cli tool with the `-to_file` parameter proceed with caution.